Designing homes to conserve energy and use it efficiently, from sources that cause least environmental harm.

 While a lot of research is going into transport biofuel development both here and around the world, running vehicles and machinery on biofuels is not a new idea – at the Paris Exhibition of 1900 there was a working engine that ran on peanut oil.

 Currently available transport biofuels are often used in a blend with petroleum-based petrol or diesel.
 Bioethanol-blended petrol is available from a few petrol stations in blends of 10% bioethanol (E10).
 This blend results in 5–6.5% lower greenhouse gas emissions per litre compared with standard petrol.
 B5 is a biodiesel blend with 5% biodiesel.
 Blends such as B5 must meet the same requirements as petroleum diesel, such as those relating to performance in cold temperatures.
-However, the new advanced liquid biofuels will be a 100% replacement for petroleum-based fuel.

 All solid and liquid biofuels should be stored in closed containers, in cool and dark spaces, protected from the weather to reduce the moisture they may draw from the air as moisture may degrade the quality of the fuel and thus its efficiency of use.